How to Create a Video Knowledge Base in 3 Steps

 Hear us out.

-Sure, filming professional videos in a studio, recording voice overs, or even using an at-home setup to record videos for your knowledge base is a hassle.
+Sure, filming professional videos in a studio, recording voiceovers, or even using an at-home setup to record videos for your knowledge base is a hassle.
 And refilming videos with updated information simply isn't feasible for most companies.

 However, using an AI video maker like Synthesia, companies can create narrated instructional videos with realistic presenters by simply typing text.
 No need for any equipment or editing skills.